andredurao/100-days-of-code/log.md

 2. To run `heroku local` I needed to compile and install the binaries of the project `go build` and `go install`
 3. Another thing that is different from the book: the buildpack informed is no longer a github repository; now it's just `heroku/go`
 4. Now I can continue with the book.

+### Day 5: January 07, 2017

+**Today's Progress**: Added example 3 from the book.
+Also added a README, which by the way I think it should be present on all examples, on example 3.